At the creation, God did not just say that He created the sea creatures, those that fly in the air and the land animals.

 They commonly call her Mitochondrial Eve!
 See this article.

-Scientists are now categorising mankind by studying DNA and mitochondrial haplogroups are divided into three main groups – which is interesting because there were three childbearing women on Noah’s Ark.
+Scientists are now categorising mankind, by studying DNA and mitochondrial haplogroups and dividing them into three main groups – which is interesting because there were three childbearing women on Noah’s Ark.

 Then God said,